POLICY ISSUE ANALYSIS

 5. Guide to evidence

-Evidence on the operation of housing supply bonds is found in AHURI Final Report 188 Housing Supply Bonds: a suitable instrument to channel investment towards affordable housing in Australia?
+Evidence on the operation of housing supply bonds is found in AHURI Final Report No. 188 Housing Supply Bonds: a suitable instrument to channel investment towards affordable housing in Australia?

 1. Explanatory statement